Tensor-train methods for sequential state and parameter learning in state-space models: Numerical results

-In the first set of numerical experiments, we vary the degrees of freedom of the piecewise basis functions $ \ell $ and the maximum TT-rank $ r $ to investigate their impact on the accuracy of TT-based methods.
-The linear preconditioning (cf. Section \ref{sec:linear_precond}) is used in this case.
-We first fix the maximum TT-rank $r$ to be $15$ and vary $\ell = \{17, 25, 33, 41, 49\}$ by fixing the number of subintervals to be four and increasing the order of the Lagrange polynomials.
+In the first set of numerical experiments, we vary the number of degrees of freedom of the piecewise basis functions $ \ell $ and the maximum TT rank $ r $ to investigate their impacts on the accuracy of TT-based methods.
+We first fix the maximum TT rank $r$ to be $15$ and vary $\ell = \{17, 25, 33, 41, 49\}$ by fixing the number of subintervals to be four and increasing the order of the Lagrange polynomials.
 For each $\ell$, we run Alg.~\ref{alg:stt} for $ t $ up to 50 and apply the path estimation (Alg.~\ref{alg:stt_smooth}) using $N=1000$ sample paths at $t \in \{30, 50\}$.
-For each of the approximate posterior parameter densities, we report its Hellinger error and the effective sample size (ESS)---for the joint density $p(\bth, \bx_{0:t} | \by{}_{1:t})$---at $t \in \{30, 50\}$ in the left plot of Fig.~\ref{fig:kalman_rank}.
-Here we observe that increasing the degrees of freedom of the basis functions only marginally improves the accuracy.
-Then we fix the degrees of freedom $\ell$ to be $33$ with order-eight Lagrange polynomials on four subintervals, and vary the maximum TT-rank $r = \{10, 15, 20, 25, 30\}$.
+For each of the approximate posterior parameter densities, we report the Hellinger distance and the effective sample size (ESS)---for the joint density $p(\bth, \bx_{0:t} | \by{}_{1:t})$---at $t \in \{30, 50\}$ in the left plot of Fig.~\ref{fig:kalman_rank}.
+We observe that increasing the number of degrees of freedom of the basis functions only marginally improves the accuracy.
+Then we fix the number of degrees of freedom $\ell$ to be $33$ with order-eight Lagrange polynomials on four subintervals, and vary the maximum TT rank $r \in \{10, 15, 20, 25, 30\}$.
 The resulting Hellinger distances and ESSs are shown in the right plot of Fig.~\ref{fig:kalman_rank}.
-In this case, we observe a significant error reduction with increasing TT-rank.
+In this case, we observe a significant error reduction with increasing TT ranks.